Noroff-FEU-Assignments/project-exam-2-dumblond/readme.md

 I tried to include everything we have learned into the planning.
 The setup is in four phases
 1. Planning (includes project in github, logo, typgraphy, buttons and colors decisions)
-2. Testing (make a prototype in XD and let it be tested.
+2. Testing (make a prototype in Adobe XD and let it be tested.
 Also test the page after developing)
 3. Developing (before and after usertesting)
 4. Delivery (style guide, this report and delivery)